 Chloe will focus on understanding galaxy evolution, particularly star formation and chemical enrichment, which are key to galaxy properties and the presence of planets.
 The project will utilize ground-based and space observatories like HST, JWST, and Euclid to investigate galaxies across the universe to study their structure, star formation, and black hole activity.
 A major project called SIGNALS (Star Formation, Ionized Gas, and Nebular Abundances Legacy Survey) examines 30 nearby galaxies using data from the SITELLE instrument at the Canada-France-Hawaii Telescope.

-Fall 2024 HSGC URI "Honolulu CC" Trainees
+Spring 2025 HSGC URI "Honolulu CC" Trainees

 First Nation’s Launch 2025